JakBul/ForKids/README.md

 ## Wireframes

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+To follow the best practices, wireframes were developed for mobile, tablet, and desktop sizes.
-I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

 ## Features